 I just wasn’t super excited about the laminate option, and wasn’t sure how butcher block would hold up.
 So when my cousin, Ben of Minnesota Countertop Creations started making over counter tops with an epoxy product I was intrigued!
 After consulting with him and the company who makes the product we decided to go that route with a faux carrara marble look!
 While normally you can go right over your existing counter tops, we opted not to do this since there were big bubbles in our laminate.
 The epoxy company – Stonecoat Countertops, has all kinds of videos for those DIY’ers out there, otherwise you can see our post all about them HERE.

-Otherwise if you live in south eastern Minnesota just send Ben a message if you would like him to do your counters!
 It looks like quite a few steps, but if you are handy in any way you could definitely do it.
 Just follow their directions and watch the video tutorials.

 And subway tile is one of the cheaper tile options you can go with.
 We chose that for a lovely and timeless farmhouse look, but you can also go with one of those mesh backed options too which is what my brother and sister-in-law chose.
 You can get subway tile on sale for about $17 a carton and we only used about 3 or 4 cartons for ours.
 You would also have to purchase the adhesive and the grout for this project, but that is minimal.

 But can you believe the difference!
 It did take us 2 years to completely finish since we did our kitchen in stages, but that is perfectly fine if you have to follow your budget!